sunfishcode/c-ward/example-crates/c-scape-unwinding/README.md

 This crate demonstrates the use of c-scape in "take-charge" mode with `no_main` and `no_std`, and includes unwinding panic support.

-It's the same as [c-scape-example], but enables the "personality" and "panic-handler" features instead of defining stub `#[panic_handler]` and `#[lang = "eh_personality"]` functions, and performs an unwind.
+It's the same as [c-scape-example], but enables the "eh-personality" and "panic-handler" features instead of defining stub `#[panic_handler]` and `#[lang = "eh_personality"]` functions, and performs an unwind.